|Pedicle screw entry points|

-The medio-lateral inclination will depend on the rotation of the vertebra.
-The main goal is to avoid medial penetration of the spinal canal superficially and lateral or anterior penetration of the vertebral body cortex at the depth of insertion.
-Ideally, the two screws should converge but stay entirely within the cortex of the pedicles and body.
+It is important to avoid medial penetration of the spinal canal superficially or lateral or anterior penetration of the vertebral body cortex at the depth of insertion.

-Once the pedicle track has been created, it is important to confirm a complete intraosseous trajectory by pedicle and body palpation using a pedicle sounding device.
+Once the pedicle track has been created, it is important to confirm a complete intraosseous trajectory by pedicle and body palpation using a pedicle probe.
 At any point in the process, radiographic confirmation can be obtained.

-An appropriate diameter and length screw is carefully inserted into the same trajectory created.
+A screw of the appropriate diameter and length is carefully inserted into the prepared track.